kdragon1432/Comic-Book-Recommendation-System/.ipynb_checkpoints/README-checkpoint.md

   - notebook containing more advance EDA on the final dataset after vectorizing and using average tfidf scores
 * `06_final_rec_model_ipynb`
   - notebook containing the final recommendation model for the project
+* `Kelly_Dong_Sprint3Presentation.pdf`
+  - pdf containing the final sprint presentation for this project
 * `README.md`
   - project landing page (this page)